Learn about the systematic approach that underlies turning data into actionable information and improved outcomes.

 This article originally appeared as a series of blog posts on the Sparta Science Blog.
 Be sure to subscribe to the blog to get new posts sent to your inbox.

 Coaching trees and networks are often described by specific coaching philosophies that are shared.
 But it is important to discern that philosophies are much more than simply stating, “we are an Olympic lifting program” or a “functional-based program.”
 In reality, these are descriptions of tactics, not philosophies.
 Our philosophies are built upon principles and beliefs that create the foundation for these different methodologies or tactics.

-On the surface most philosophies are hardly controversial, but it is important to define the key principles of your philosophy that will guide your day to day and hold you accountable.
-At Sparta, we are best known as a technology platform, utilizing software, force plates, and aggregated data to provide insights into injury risk, performance, and intervention.
-The product was developed over many years, out of an alignment of health and performance.
+On the surface, most philosophies are hardly controversial, but it is important to define the key principles of your philosophy that will guide your day-to-day and hold you accountable.
+At Sparta Science, we are best known as a technology and data platform, utilizing software, aggregated data, and advanced analytics to provide insights into injury risk, performance, and intervention.
+The platform was developed over many years out of an alignment of health and performance.
 Perhaps less well-known is the spartan (meaning: marked by simplicity and discipline) approach or philosophy that technology and data provide the foundation.

 What is a Philosophy?